status-im/specs/docs/raw/push-notification-server.md

 Push notifications for iOS devices and some Android devices can only be implemented by relying on [APN service](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1) for iOS or [Firebase](https://firebase.google.com/).

-This is useful for Android devices that do not support background services or that often kill the background service.
+This is useful for Android devices that do not support foreground services or that often kill the foreground service.

 iOS only allows certain kind of applications to keep a connection open when in the background, VoIP for example, which current status client does not qualify for.